jessebmiller/treacherous-winds/src/playbooks/rogue.md

 Roll 1d6 for each 'yes' and choose 1 for each hit:

 - Inflict any possible harm
-- Impress, frighten, or dismay them
+- Impress, frighten, or stun them
-- Pin them down
+- Incapasitate them
-- GM can't choose a specific complication
-- GM chooses one fewer complications

-GM chooses up to 7 - the roll's highest die complications:

-- Suffer harm
+- Avoid suffering harm
-- Put in a tough spot
+- Avoid being put in a tough spot
-- Caught and recognized
+- Avoid being caught and recognized
-- A turn for the worse
+- Avoid a turn for the worse

 ## Roguish charm